 Be led by the “unseen hand” by being in communication with Him.
 I am finding myself more each day being challenged in this area.
 If I had a rough week, what would have happened if I had not communicated with the Lord my need?
 He would not have had the opportunity to fight that battle for me and I would have been off track for what He had planned for me.
 With the fridge leaking, my peace is not if my appliances are working, my faith is not in the finances to replace the item, my thoughts are not on who is going to help install it, my focus is not on the principal of the matter.
 My peace is in Him who gave me the focus to focus on Him who will provide a way even where there seems to be no way.
 What are you doing this week to be in the shadow of the Almighty?
 How are you communicating with Him?
 Are you communicating with Him?
 Open the lines of communication with your heavenly Father for He desires to talk to you about everything.

 I have noticed over time that there is a great need for education with Social Media.
-Have you ever seen a “I bet this won’t get a like” or “have you seen me?” that is outdated?
-There are hundreds of opportunities for people with malicious intent to serve your with malware, viruses, and permanent damage to your computer.
+Have you ever seen an “I bet this won’t get a ‘like'” or “have you seen me?” that is outdated?
+There are hundreds of opportunities for people with malicious intent to serve yours with malware, viruses, and permanent damage to your computer.
 There is no need to be fearful, but there is a need to be observant.
 Here are a few things that I have learned over many years of dealing with Social Media scams.

 There are a whole lot more that I could post.
 It important to use caution when browsing Social Media, but there is no reason to fear because you are equipped to handle it.
 Simply put, don’t share something that you don’t know where it came from and don’t click on things that aren’t familiar to you.